-Achiever 3 Gifts to the World
+Enneagram Type 3 Gifts to the World

 Achiever 3s are gifted leaders and motivators.
 Highly inspirational and often charismatic, they can naturally organize and energize groups.
 Goal-oriented and highly effective, they can successfully achieve their targets.
 The supreme motivators of the Enneagram, Achiever 3s help others reach their full potential.

-Achiever 3s Typically Report
+Enneagram Type 3s Typically Report

-1) A Desire to be the Best in Every Situation
+1. A Desire to be the Best in Every Situation